madprops/clipton/README.md

 ## Settings

-The settings file path is `~/.config/clipton/settings.toml`.
+The settings file is `~/.config/clipton/settings.toml`.

 It uses the [TOML](https://github.com/toml-lang/toml) format and is not required to be edited.